1 Peter 5:11-14

 TO HIM BE DOMINION FOREVER AND EVER: auto to kratos eis tous aionas, amen:

-To Him (auto) Peter addresses this to the God of all grace Who acts so generously and tenderly on behalf of His children.
+To Him (auto) Peter addresses this to the God of all grace (1 Pe 5:10) Who acts so generously and tenderly on behalf of His children.
 To Him and to Him Alone is all praise due!
 "Be" is not in the Greek but is supplied by the translators.
 The literal is even a more striking exclamation of heartfelt adoration

 To Him the dominion into the ages

-Dominion (2904) (krátos) means strength or might, especially manifested power, the power to rule or control or dominion (power to rule, supreme authority, sovereignty, the right to govern or rule or determine).
+Dominion (2904) (kratos) means strength or might, especially manifested power, the power to rule or control or dominion (power to rule, supreme authority, sovereignty, the right to govern or rule or determine).
 Krátos denotes the presence and significance of force or strength rather than its exercise.
 It is the ability to exhibit or express resident strength.
+Most of the NT uses (10/12) are in references to God Almighty, and make the point that ultimate dominion belongs to God Alone.

-force, strength, might, more especially manifested power, is derived from a root kra—, to perfect, to complete: “creator” is probably connected.
+Regarding the derivation of krátos, Vine writes that this word means "force, strength, might, more especially manifested power, is derived from a root kra—, to perfect, to complete: “creator” is probably connected.
 It also signifies dominion, and is so rendered frequently in doxologies."
-(Vine, W E. Vine's Expository dictionary of Old and New Testament words.
-Vol. 2, Page 1-333.
-Old Tappan NJ: Revell)
+(Vine's Expository dictionary of Old and New Testament words)

 In the first NT use we see Mary praising her Lord ("The Magnificat" = the first word in the Latin translation) declaring that